Poto-Feu/swannsong/README.md

-# SwannSong
+# SwannSong Adventure
-A text-adventure game with some humour.
+A text-adventure game with some humor.
 Please note that this game is in a pre-alpha stage and is far from being finished.

 ## Building the game